Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Introduction

 \subsection{Two Canonical Settings}

 Throughout this work we focus on two fundamental statistical models: matrix denoising and principal component analysis.

 \begin{itemize} \item \textbf{Matrix Denoising}.
 Consider the setting where one is interested in the eigenvectors of some symmetric rank $r$ matrix $\bS \in \mathbb{R}^{n\times n}$ corrupted with some symmetric Gaussian noise matrix $\bN$, where $\bN_{ij} \sim \mathcal{N}(0,\sigma^2)$ for $i < j$ and $\bN_{ii} \sim \mathcal{N}(0,2\sigma^2)$ are independent (i.e., $\bN$ belongs to the \emph{Gaussian Orthogonal Ensemble}).
-Given a pre-specified deterministic vector $\a$, in this paper we consider estimating $\a\t\uj$, where $\uj$ is the eigenvector associated to the $j$'th largest in magnitude eigenvalue of $\bS$. \item \textbf{Principal Component Analysis}.
+Given a pre-specified deterministic vector $\a$, in this paper we consider developing confidence intervals for $\a\t\uj$, where $\uj$ is the eigenvector associated to the $j$'th largest in magnitude eigenvalue of $\bS$. \item \textbf{Principal Component Analysis}.
 Suppose one has $n$ i.i.d. observations $\bm{X}_i \in \mathbb{R}^p$ with $\bm{X}_i \sim \mathcal{N}(0,\bSigma)$, where $\bSigma$ belongs to the class of \emph{spiked covariance matrices}; i.e., $\bSigma = \bSigma_0 + \sigma^2 \bm{I}_p$, where $\bSigma_0$ is a positive semidefinite rank $r$ matrix and $\bm{I}_p$ denotes the $p\times p$ identity.
-As in matrix denoising we consider estimating $\a\t\uj$ for some pre-specified unit vector $\a$, where $\uj$ is the $j$'th eigenvector of $\bSigma_0$ (and hence also $\bSigma$). \end{itemize} These models have been studied explicitly in the literature previously.
-For example, \citet{bao_singular_2021,knowles_outliers_2014,xia_normal_2021} study the asymptotic properties of empirical eigenvectors and singular vectors, and \citet{bao_statistical_2022,koltchinskii_asymptotics_2016,koltchinskii_efficient_2020} study the asymptotic properties of principal components.
-However, unlike the aforecited works, our emphasis is on providing finite-sample distributional guarantees and data-driven uncertainty quantification in regimes where the eigengaps (see \cref{sec:models} for the formal definition) can be significantly smaller than considered in previous works.
+As in matrix denoising we consider computing confidence intervals for $\a\t\uj$ for some pre-specified unit vector $\a$, where $\uj$ is the $j$'th eigenvector of $\bSigma_0$ (and hence also $\bSigma$). \end{itemize} These models have been studied explicitly in the literature previously.
+For example, \citet{bao_singular_2021,knowles_outliers_2014,xia_normal_2021} study the asymptotic properties of empirical eigenvectors and singular vectors, and \citet{bao_statistical_2022,koltchinskii_asymptotics_2016,koltchinskii_efficient_2020} study the asymptotic properties of principal components, and both of these models were also studied in \citet{li_minimax_2025} in a similar context.
+However, unlike the aforecited works, our emphasis is on developing optimal confidence intervals.

-Both of these models were studied in \citet{li_minimax_2022} who also consider estimating $\a\t\uj$.
-However, unlike their work, in this work we focus on distributional theory and statistical inference for estimators of $\a\t\uj$, which requires novel analysis.